-Upon adoption of the new Warrant T&Cs (the "New Warrant T&Cs"), holders of DCAC Public Warrants (the "DCAC Public Warrant Holders") will have the opportunity to exercise their DCAC Public Warrants against payment of the exercise price of £11.50.
-In exchange for each whole DCAC Public Warrant so validly exercised, a DCAC Public Warrant Holder will receive one DCAC Ordinary Share on or about the Completion Date.
-Subsequently, such DCAC Ordinary Shares will also be eligible for the Special Distribution.
-Accordingly, for each whole DCAC Public Warrant so validly exercised, a DCAC Public Warrant Holder is expected to receive one DCAC Ordinary Share at a valuation of £20.00 and £5.00 of 2056 GreenBonds pursuant to the Special Distribution in specie (the "Warrant Cash Exercise Operation").
+Upon adoption of the new Warrant T&Cs (the "New Warrant T&Cs"), holders of DCAC Public Warrants (the "DCAC Public Warrant Holders") will have the opportunity to exercise their DCAC Public Warrants against payment of the exercise price of £7.00.
+In exchange for each whole DCAC Public Warrant so validly exercised, a DCAC Public Warrant Holder will receive one DCAC Ordinary Share and 2056 GreenBonds in the value of £5.00 at Completion (the "Warrant Cash Exercise Operation").

-On or around the Completion Date, the Company intends to redeem all then outstanding DCAC Public Warrants (if any post-Warrant Cash Exercise Operation), such redemptions to be settled in specie by way of delivering DCAC Ordinary Shares to the relevant holders of DCAC Public Warrants.
-As of the date of this Circular, the Company expects to exchange each DCAC Public Warrant for 0.361 of a DCAC Ordinary Share, the cumulative number of DCAC Ordinary Shares to be rounded downwards to the nearest whole number of DCAC Ordinary Shares.
+On or around the Completion Date, the Company intends to redeem all then outstanding DCAC Public Warrants (if any post-Warrant Cash Exercise Operation), such redemptions to be settled in specie by way of delivering DCAC Ordinary Shares to the relevant holders of DCAC

+Public Warrants.
+As of the date of this Circular, the Company expects to exchange each DCAC Public Warrant for 0.261 of a DCAC Ordinary Share, the cumulative number of DCAC Ordinary Shares to be rounded downwards to the nearest whole number of DCAC Ordinary Shares.

-Furthermore, in connection with the Business Combination, the Company or its subsidiaries intends to offer DCAC Ordinary Shares for an issue price of £20.00 and a total amount of up to £90 million (the "Placement Shares"), as well as 2028 GreenBonds and 2056 GreenBonds, to certain Eligible Investors (as defined below) in the EEA, UK and Switzerland.
+Furthermore, in connection with the Business Combination, the Company or its subsidiaries intends to offer DCAC Ordinary Shares for an issue price of $\pounds 11.655$ and a total amount of up to $\pounds 90$ million (the "Placement Shares"), as well as 2028 GreenBonds and 2056 GreenBonds for a total amount of up to $\pounds 115$ million, to certain Eligible Investors (as defined below) in the EEA, UK and Switzerland.

 This Circular should be read as a whole.
-Your attention is drawn to (i) the notices of the EGM, the DCAC Ordinary Shareholder Class Meeting, the DCAC Sponsor Shareholder Class Meeting and the Warrant Holder Meeting set out in sections 3 to 6 respectively of this Circular, (ii) the letter from the Chairman of the DCAC Board which is set out in section 2 of this Circular, which recommends that you vote in favour of the resolutions to be proposed at the EGM, the DCAC Ordinary Shareholder Class Meeting, the DCAC Sponsor Shareholder Class Meeting and the Warrant Holder Meeting and (iii) the section entitled "Action to be taken" set out in section 3 to 6 of this Circular.
+Your attention is drawn to (i) the notices of the EGM, the DCAC Ordinary Shareholder Class Meeting, the DCAC Sponsor Shareholder Class Meeting and the Warrant Holder Meeting set out in sections 3 to 6 respectively of this Circular, (ii) the letter from the Chairman of the DCAC Board which is set out in section 2 of this Circular, which recommends that you vote in favour of the resolutions to be proposed at the EGM, the DCAC Ordinary Shareholder Class Meeting and the Warrant Holder Meeting, the DCAC Sponsor Shareholder Class Meeting and the Warrant Holder Meeting and (iii) the section entitled "Action to be taken" set out in section 3 to 6 of this Circular.